Of California Rolls and the Sabbath

 A foundational answer to this question should first address attention to the single word remember in that fourth commandment issued by God Himself to Moses there in the Sinai wilderness.
-When God inscribed word translated today as “remember” at that time, He was referring to the institution of the Sabbath back at the very creation of humankind.
+When God inscribed the word translated today as “remember,” He was referring to the institution of the Sabbath back at the very creation of humankind.

 The Sabbath is not merely a religious custom with its origins in Jewish tradition.
 At the end of the six literal days of Creation week, “the heavens and the earth were completed in all their vast array.
 By the seventh day God had finished the work he had been doing; so on the seventh day he rested from all his work.
 And God blessed the seventh day and made it holy, because on it he rested from all the work of creating that he had done” (Gen. 2:1–3, NIV).
 This is what God meant when He told the people of Israel in the wilderness that they were to “‘Remember.’”
 The Sabbath was to be a celebration of rest in recognition of humanity’s origin as created beings from a loving God.

-When God commanded—it is one of His Commandments, after all—to remember the Sabbath, it isn’t a suggestion.
-It is one of the 10 principles that make up, together, His Law.
-And, in iterating an application of the Sabbath Commandment, rest from work, certainly broad interpretations are fairly easy.
+When God commanded—it is one of His commandments, after all—to remember the Sabbath, it wasn’t a suggestion.
+It was one of the 10 principles that make up, together, His Law.
+And, in iterating an application of the Sabbath commandment, rest from work, certainly broad interpretations are fairly easy.
 But living out this commandment in the personal, everyday life is still there.

 One such consideration, for example, may be how to keep—how to observe—the Sabbath in terms of time.
 In no fewer than four places in the writings of Ellen G. White appear the words, “Guard the edges of the Sabbath.”2 This refers to the importance of remembering the Sabbath as a period of time from sundown on the sixth day of the week till sundown on the seventh, just as it was observed in God’s resting during this period of time in the original Creation week.